PietroParenti/rolling-return-excel-tool/README.md

-# rolling-return-excel-tool
+# Excel Tool for Rolling Return Analysis
-Excel tool to automatically compute rolling returns for different financial instruments based on historical data.
-The tool includes a dynamic feature that allows users to adjust the rolling window size, providing flexible and customizable analysis
+This Excel tool automatically calculates rolling returns for various financial instruments using historical data.
+Each worksheet corresponds to a different asset class.
+A gray cell labeled "Rolling Window" lets users adjust the window size for the rolling calculation, making the analysis flexible and customizable.
+The tool provides both descriptive statistics and a chart of the rolling returns for each asset class.